 The Office of the Ombuds provides a safe and comfortable environment to discuss complaints, concerns or problems on a confidential basis.
 The Ombuds acts as an independent and impartial resource.
 The Office of the Ombuds does not serve as an office of notice or record for the University.
 The Office does not conduct formal investigations nor does it maintain or keep records.
-The Ombuds office can help individuals understand their options, and provide information about relevant campus resources and provide information about relevant campus resources and processes.
+The Ombuds office can help individuals understand their options, and provide information about relevant campus resources and provide information about relevant campus resources and provide information about relevant campus resources and processes.
 To contact the office please, email ombuds@ucr.edu or call (951) 827-3213.